VirtuallyExisting/vcplib/README.md

 ## Hey!
 This is the **_Wii Branch_**, if you are here for 3DS or DS, go to their respective branches, if not, welcome!

-# Due to issues with GRRLIB
-This branch has not been completed.

 ## What is vcplib?
 vcplib is a library attempting to use OTHER libraries to make cross-platform games easier across Wii, 3DS, and DS.